Who Owns Your Organs When You Die?

-Few people would be able to seal the fate of a loved one for the benefit of a stranger, and in such a scenario you can see the value of the family veto.
-Except in Singapore, there was none.
+Few people would be able to seal the uncertain fate of a loved one for the benefit of a stranger, and in such a scenario you can see the value of the family veto.
+Except in Singapore, there was no veto.

 Such accounts give us a disturbing glimpse of what can go wrong within a system designed to prolong and value human life.
 The media coverage was extensive, leading to a public outcry and a further drop in national donor rates.
 Abolishing the veto was a grave error in this instance.